ianEstrada/Emociones-y-Bebidas/README.md

 ---

-## Dataset

-The project uses the **FER2013 dataset**, which contains images of human faces labeled with different emotions.
-This dataset was used to train the YOLOv10 model for emotion detection.

-You can access the dataset through this Kaggle link: [FER2013 Dataset](https://www.kaggle.com/datasets/msambare/fer2013/data).

----

 ## Credits

 - **Mediapipe**: Google library for hand tracking.
-- **YOLOv11 (Ultralytics)**: Object detection model, used for face and emotion detection.
+- **FER**: Emotion detection model, used for face and emotion detection.
-- **Kaggle**: Special thanks to Kaggle for providing the datasets used to train and test the models in this project.

 ***